Introduction

 Distinction from Operating a Financial Market

 It is important to distinguish “making a market” from operating a financial market.
-The Corporations Act 2001 clarifies that the actions of a person “making a market” should not constitute operating a financial market.
+The Corporations Act 2001 (Cth) clarifies that the actions of a person “making a market” should not constitute operating a financial market.
 This distinction is critical in regulatory terms, as operating a financial market involves a different set of licensing and compliance obligations compared to “making a market”.

 For example, imagine a situation where an entity sets up a platform that facilitates trading in financial products among multiple buyers and sellers, operating like an exchange.
 This activity is more likely to be considered operating a financial market.
 In contrast, “making a market” typically involves a person dealing on their own account, offering to buy or sell financial products at stated prices to those who wish to trade with them directly, rather than operating a broader exchange facility.